carecodeconnect/dengai/README.md

 ## Overview

 This project predicts local epidemics of dengue fever to help fight life-threatening pandemics.
-This project was created for entry to the [DengAI: Predicting Disease Spread](https://www.drivendata.org/competitions/44/dengai-predicting-disease-spread/page/80/) competition hosted by [Driven Data](https://www.drivendata.org/).
+This project was created as an entry to the [DengAI: Predicting Disease Spread](https://www.drivendata.org/competitions/44/dengai-predicting-disease-spread/page/80/) competition hosted by [Driven Data](https://www.drivendata.org/).

 The project predicts the number of Dengue Fever cases reported each week in the following locations: